PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 Between 1865 and 1869, thousands of Chinese migrants toiled at a grueling pace and in perilous working conditions to help construct America’s first Transcontinental Railroad.
 The Chinese Railroad Workers in North America Project at Stanford University seeks to give a voice to the Chinese migrants whose labor on the Transcontinental Railroad helped to shape the physical and social landscape of the American West.

-*located on the sidewalk along SW 6th Ave*
+*Located on the sidewalk bordering SW 6th Avenue*

 ## Community Partner Tabling